 Place and Monitor your Order

 When you consider that futures contracts such as the E-mini S&P 500 Index are also tradable “after hours,” it will soon become clear that futures contract trading is not a part-time pastime.
-The key to futures contracts such as the E-mini S&P 500 Index is the fact they are tradeable online.
+The key to futures contracts such as the E-mini S&P 500 Index is that they are tradeable online.
 You can place your order and monitor prices on your laptop, desktop, and even via mobile phone apps.
 Set limit alerts, regular updates, whatever it takes to keep an eye on your open positions.
 Never turn your back on open market positions!

 Watch for the Expiration and Settlement Date